 Our mission at United Capital Source is to be completely transparent with our customers, and to serve your business for a long time.
-We are proud that in our 5 years of operation, the average client tenure is 4 years long so far.
+We are proud that since 2011, the average client tenure is 4 years long so far.
+We get it, savvy business owners shop around to find the best interest rates on small business financing options.
+Here are 6 tips that will help you along the path to applying for a small business loan:

 1. Know the Interest Rate Ceilings in your State

-For instance, Florida’s ceiling interest rate is 20%.
+For instance, Florida’s ceiling interest rate is 25% on loans over 500K.
 In the state of New York the 24% is the most lenders can charge.
 In New Jersey, it is 18%!
 Yet in in other states there are often no limits.
 In California, you can charge any amount.
 In Chicago, lenders charge what they want.
 This isn’t fair on small business which is why we have provided the following five things to know before selecting a business loan:

 2. Avoid emotional decisions